act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Expectation 2

-The set of [instruments][instrument] from Expectation 1 is in one of the following:
+Each [instrument][] in the set of [instruments][instrument] from Expectation 1 is in one of the following:

 - the same [web page](#web-page-html) of the test target; or
 - the same [web page](#web-page-html) of the test target as a result of an action from the user; or
 - another [web page](#web-page-html) that is [linked][hyperlink] from the [web page](#web-page-html) of the test target.

+**Note:** If the set of instruments has more than one instrument, not all instruments of the set need to be located in the same location.

 ## Assumptions